CS 70

 Visual Studio Code Is Sometimes Clueless

 When working on C++ code, sometimes your editor, like VS Code, will try to “help” you.
 For this assignment, it may complain to you that it does not find turtle-related libraries on your system.
-This is OK, since VS Code does not really know what is inside of our special CS70 Docker image.
-When you compile inside of Docker, it will definitely be able to find them.
+This is OK, since VS Code does not really know what is on our server.
+When you compile on the server, it will definitely be able to find them.

 Want to Look at the Provided Data?

-The data is located in the Docker image in /home/student/data/hw2/.
+The data is located on the server in /home/student/data/hw2/ (with student replaced with your username).
 If you want to take a look at it to make sure you are correctly reading data, you can use the cat command (short for ‘concatenate’).
 This command concatenates the contents of all the files specified in its arguments and dumps the result to the terminal.
-So, on the Docker command line you can try cat /home/student/data/hw2/us_population_growth.txt
+So, on the server command line you can try cat /home/student/data/hw2/us_population_growth.txt

 Other Useful Unix Commands